Friends remember musician killed in central Fresno crash - NewsBreak

 Friends remember musician killed in central Fresno crash

 FRESNO, Calif.
-(KSEE) – A Fresno man was killed in a crash in central Fresno Thursday morning and now friends are remembering the kind of man he was.
+(KGPE) – A Fresno man was killed in a crash in central Fresno Thursday morning and now friends are remembering the kind of man he was.

 RELATED : Police investigating fatal crash in central Fresno